kevingriffin1/comp_wall_model/README.md

-This code implements the near

-This repository implements a near-wall model for turbulent flows with strong variations in properties such as in high-mach-number flows.
+This repository implements a near-wall model for turbulent flows with strong variations in properties (e.g., high-mach-number flows).

 The details of the model are presented in the reference:
 K. P. Griffin, L. Fu, and P. Moin.
 "Near-wall model for compressible turbulent boundary layers based on an inverse velocity transformation." arXiv preprint arXiv:2307.04958 (2023).